primev/mev-commit-docs/README.md

-## mev-commit platform documentatino
+## mev-commit platform documentation

 # Contribution Guidelines
-Wellcome to our documentation, we are glad to have you here!
+Welcome to our documentation, we are glad to have you here!

 This repository contains the source code for our documentation website.
 If you'd like to contribute, please follow these guidelines: